 All Upper-Division GE Courses must require students to demonstrate advanced college skills and knowledge such as synthesis and application of knowledge, analysis, critique, and research.

-While Upper-Division GE Courses will only be classified as category B, C, or D, it is understood that at the upper-division level, such courses might involve the integration of these skills in a student's major.
+While Upper-Division GE Courses will only be classified as category 2, 3, 4, or 5, it is understood that at the upper-division level, such courses might involve the integration of these skills in a student's major.
 Project-based, interdisciplinary, and service learning courses are some examples where the emphasis on these skills will contribute to student success.

 Upper-Division GE Courses are intended to help students integrate knowledge and skills developed earlier in the GE Program, working at a more advanced level than Foundation and Explorations courses.
 For a list of prerequisites for upper division GE classes, please see section 2.4.

-- 3.3.1 Courses requesting certification at the upper-division level must meet the general criteria for GE Courses articulated in Section 3.1, the content criteria of at least one of the Subareas, and the general upper-division criteria for GE Courses articulated in this Section (3.3).
-However, these courses will only be categorized as B-UD, C-UD, and D-UD. - 3.3.2 Each UD GE category must offer courses intended for students without prior experience in the discipline beyond an introductory course.
-Upper-division course may have prerequisites that are not on the General Education Master Course List (i.e., discipline-specific prerequisites). - 3.3.3 All courses approved for Area C at the upper-division level will require at least 2,500 words of writing.
-No upper-division Area C course shall have more than seventy enrolled students. - 3.3.4 All nine units of upper-division GE courses (one each in Areas B, C, and D) should be taken at California State University, Long Beach or at another California State University campus.
+3.3.1 Courses requesting certification at the upper-division level must meet the general criteria for GE Courses articulated in Section 3.1, the content criteria of at least one of the Subareas, and the general upper-division criteria for GE Courses articulated in this Section (3.3).
+However, these courses will only be categorized as 2-UD, 3-UD 4-UD, and 5-UD.

+3.3.2 Each UD GE category must offer courses intended for students without prior experience in the discipline beyond an introductory course.
+Upper-division courses may have prerequisites that are not on the General Education Master Course List (i.e., discipline-specific prerequisites).

+3.3.3 All courses approved for Subject Area 3 at the upper-division level will require at least 2,500 words of writing.
+No upper-division Subject Area 3 course shall have more than seventy enrolled students.

+3.3.4 All nine units of upper-division GE courses (one each in Subject Areas 2 or 5, 3, and 4) should be taken at California State University, Long Beach or at another California State University campus.